Abigail/Abigail.github.io/Src/Trapped/gnu.md

 ### Spiral

+#### Square

-On the Spiral, the %%PIECE%% circles the origin clockwise, in an irregular pattern.
-It doesn't get trapped in the first 1,067,426,464 steps, but it is not clear whether it will never get trapped.
+On the Square Spiral, the %%PIECE%% circles the origin clockwise, in an irregular pattern.
+It doesn't get trapped in the first billion steps, but it is not clear whether it will never get trapped.

+#### Diamond

+On the Diamond Square, it takes a long time for the %%PIECE%% to get trapped, but it does so on step 136,022,083.

 ### Wedge